 Your initial enrollment period for Medicare begins 3 months before the month of your 65th birthday and continues for 3 months after, regardless of whether you’re retired or have plans to retire anytime soon.

 If you choose to continue working, or if you qualify for employer-sponsored coverage through your spouse, you may decide to not enroll in Part B or any supplemental coverage just yet.
 In these cases, you’ll qualify for a special enrollment period later on.

-There’s also an open enrollment period every year.
+There’s also an open enrollment period every year from October 15 through December 7.
 During this time, you can enroll for the first time or change plans.
-The open enrollment period for Medicare Advantage plans is January 1 through March 31 each year.
+The general enrollment period is January 1 through March 31 each year.

 Shopping for Medicare coverage is just like shopping for any insurance plan.
 You want to be aware of how plans might vary and how those differences might affect the ways you seek healthcare.
 This will help you narrow down which options best suit your needs.

 It’s important to remember that while federal law says that Medicare Advantage plans must cover all the same benefits as original Medicare, insurance companies have some flexibility in plan design.
 When considering your options, you’ll want to ask yourself questions, such as:

 - How much will this plan cost?
 How much are the premiums?
 How much will I need to pay out of pocket when I seek care or fill a prescription?